SantoshErathasari/Audio-Amplifier-PCB/README.md

 # Audio Amplifier PCB

 This project is an audio amplifier PCB design that integrates a microphone input, auxiliary input, volume control, and an LM386 op-amp to amplify audio signals.
 The amplified signal can drive a speaker, with additional functionality to visually indicate signal strength using LEDs.
+The purpose of this project was to help create a portable speaker system to amplify audio.
+This PCB can fit in the palm of anyones hand while delivering quality audio output and signal detection via the led indicator system.

 ## Features